Data Analysis 11 min read

 The Flat-Price Assumption We Never Questioned

 The logic behind flat PPV pricing is seductive.
-You pick one price, blast it to everyone, track open rates and purchase rates, and optimize from there.
+Pick one price, blast it to everyone, track purchase rates, optimize from there.
 It feels like a system.
-The problem is that it treats a creator’s fan base as a homogeneous group, when the spending behavior across that group varies by a factor of ten or more.
+The problem is it treats a creator’s fan base as a homogeneous group — when actual spending behavior across that group varies by a factor of ten or more.

-Most creators we work with have a fan base that looks something like this when you segment by 90-day spend: a small top tier that represents maybe 8% of subscribers but 55% of revenue, a mid-tier that represents 30% of subscribers and 35% of revenue, and a large base of casual or dormant fans who have barely spent anything since the initial subscription charge.
+Most creator fan bases look something like this when you segment by 90-day spend: a small top tier representing roughly 8% of subscribers but 55% of revenue, a mid-tier representing 30% of subscribers and 35% of revenue, and a large base of casual or dormant fans who have barely spent anything since the initial subscription charge.

-If you price to the top tier, the casual fans never convert.
-If you price to the casual fans, you’re charging your whales a fraction of what they’d happily pay.
+Price to the top tier and the casual fans never convert.
+Price to the casual fans and you are charging your whales a fraction of what they would happily pay.
 A flat price optimizes for the average and under-serves everyone.

-We didn’t know our own distribution until we started querying it.
+We did not know our own distribution until we started querying it.

 Pulling the Spend History

 The /stats/fans/top endpoint gave us our first real look at spending concentration.
-Combined with /fans/info for individual fan records, we could reconstruct 90-day spend histories across our entire roster and build proper segmentation tiers.
+Combined with /fans/info for individual fan records, we reconstructed 90-day spend histories across our entire roster and built proper segmentation tiers.

-The key insight is that you want to know not just who the top spenders are, but where the natural break points exist in your spending distribution.
+The key insight: you want to know not just who the top spenders are, but where the natural break points exist in your spending distribution.
 Those break points tell you how many tiers make sense and what price to set for each.

 import requests